UTNkar/documentation/content/project_moore/involvement/position.md

 ## Instructional video

-This video will explain what a role is and how you create one
+This video will explain what a position is and how you create one.

 {{< video link="/videos/moore/position.mp4">}}

+### Extending the application period

+If you need to extend the application period for some reason you can do so. **The video explains how to do so**.